Butanium/monte-carlo-tree-search-TSP/README.md

 # Monte Carlo Tree Search for TSP

 In this repo, I made different heuristic solutions for the TSP written in OCaml.
 My main goal is to study the effectiveness of the Monte Carlo Tree Search to solve the TSP.
+I'm not using any neural network in this project.

 ## Available heuristics